 After rebooting, the setup resumes and the installation process moves ahead.

 You PC reboots again and you see the “Upgrading Windows” message.
 This consists of three steps: Copying files, Installing features and drivers, Configuring settings.

 This is the final step of Windows 10 upgrade and your PC will restart several times during it.

 Your PC is upgraded to Windows 10.
 Just log in to the operating system and you are taken to the next window for configuring settings.

 You are shown a window that introduces you the new apps of Windows 10.
 These include Photos, Microsoft Edge, Music, and Movies and TV.
 Just click “Next” and your Windows 10 PC is ready to use.

-This is what my spare PC looked after upgrade from Windows 7 Ultimate to Windows 10 Pro.
+This is what my spare PC looked after upgrading from Windows 7 Ultimate to Windows 10 Pro.
 All the settings, files, and apps that were already installed Windows 10.
-Even the apps that were pinned in the taskbar, they were imported as it is.
-By mistake, I forgot to copy some stuff written in sticky notes- they were imported too.
+Even the apps that were pinned to the taskbar, they were imported as it is.
+By mistake, I forgot to copy some stuff written in sticky notes – they were imported too.